junobuild/docs/docs/terminology.md

 The "console" refers to Juno's administration application, located at [https://console.juno.build](https://console.juno.build).

+## Controller

+Controllers are used to grant permissions to [mission controls] and [satellites] in Juno.

+For more detailed information, please refer to the dedicated [documentation](miscellaneous/controllers.md).

 ## Cycles

 Cycles are used to pay for [infrastructure] usage.
 Your [mission control] or [satellite] consumes cycles while it's active.